ivanmontero/understanding-emotion-recognition/misc/README.md

 # Miscellaneous

-Miscellaneous scripts and different resources utilized in our project
+Miscellaneous scripts and resources utilized in our project